marouni/marouni.github.io/_posts/2014-04-27-hive-indexes.markdown

 We're done setting up our index, so let's see how we can use!

 ## Querying an indexed table
 If you're coming from a relational database background you will probably be disappointed by the way we use indexes in Hive.
-But remember that Hive is a fairly recent product and specially indexing in Hive which is still in development.
+But remember that Hive is a fairly recent and specially indexing which is still under development.

 Contrary to indexes in a RDBMS, we need to explicitly tell Hive to generate an index file on a given column :